 I hope this family craft will instill humility and thankfulness in our children and make sure they never take the things we can provide them with for granted.

 What things are you and your family thankful for this year?
-What do you plan on writing on your pumpkin?
+What do you plan on writing on your Thanksgiving repurposed pumpkin project?

 Do you have a family Thanksgiving craft you’d like to share with us?
 Share it in the comments below!